America: The Country of Escape Artists

 2. Disparity or differences become clear

 The neighborhood's current residents may accept it at first.
 A few of the especially intolerant ones will immediately move out to greener pastures but generally speaking, it will take a while for the differences to be fully perceived.
-Slowly, the immigrating group won't be just that one family, but instead it will become a considerable part of the population.
+Slowly, the immigrating group will go from being one or two families, to a considerable part of the population.
 Often times, this new group has different values, traditions, or family norms than the existing group.
 As these two groups collide, tensions will rise, and conversations about the "problem" will become more public.
 The issues are exacerbated by obvious income disparity, religious differences, and over-hyped criminal activity by the new group.

 3. The "flight" begins

-As the original group of upper or middle class community members see their old neighbors move or die off only to be replaced by the new-comers, they get scared.
+As the original group sees their old neighbors move or die off only to be replaced by the new-comers, they get scared.
 With the rare exception of a desire for more land or space (which they probably don't really need), fear is the only real explanation for leaving a previously adequate neighborhood for a new one.
 The moving out of the old group expands exponentially as old group members fear financial loss, educational deficiencies, or crime.
-The fears of course would never become reality if no one from the old group bought into them, but as soon as the tide wave begins, it's very hard to stop.
+The fears, of course, would never become reality if no one from the old group bought into them, but as soon as the tidal wave begins, it's very hard to stop.

 So why is this a problem?